Medicare prescription drug coverage is available through either stand-alone Medicare

 to just join a $0 premium Medicare Advantage plan (if available) that includes drug coverage

 (MAPD).
-If you are unhealthy or have chronic health issues, a Medicare Advantage
+If you have chronic health issues, a Medicare Advantage

 plan’s Maximum out of Pocket (MOOP) limit may help contain your annual medical